 8E Predetermination Notice

-A PDN is the letter a CO must use to notify the contractor of the preliminary finding that the contractor engaged in individual or systemic discrimination.
+A PDN is the letter a CO must use to notify the contractor of the preliminary findings of potential discrimination that the contractor engaged in individual or systemic discrimination.
 The PDN states the basis for the preliminary findings and offers the contractor the opportunity to respond.
 This section covers when COs use a PDN, the contents of the notice, who receives the notice and who has signature authority for issuing the notice.

 8E00 Use of a PDN

-• COs must use a PDN in discrimination cases following compliance evaluations conducted under Executive Order 11246, Section 503 and/or VEVRAA.409 The PDN must describe the indicators of discrimination and any other violations found, affording the contractor the opportunity to respond.
+COs must use a PDN in discrimination cases following compliance evaluations conducted under Executive Order 11246, Section 503 and/or VEVRAA.409 The PDN must broadly describe the preliminary findings of potential discrimination and any other violations found, affording the contractor the opportunity to respond.
 COs should not use a PDN in cases in which there are only recordkeeping or affirmative action deficiencies, such as a failure to meet the standards for AAP acceptability.
 410 The CO must consult with RSOL, BES, and other appropriate agency personnel in the national office prior to issuing the PDN.

 409. See Letter L-35 – Predetermination Notice.